Now Trending: All About the Coworking Restaurant

 Exclusive Promotion: Unlimited Hot Desks at $220/month & 10 Passes at $158/month!

-The Carrot Patch is a notable Singapore-based company that has been a leader in transforming underutilized spaces in the city into supportive and fun coworking office spaces.
-In addition to their flagship coworking space on Henderson Road, they now provide two restaurant and bar coworking offices: one at the lush SKAI Bar in City Hall and one at Level Up, an arcade bar in Clarke Quay.
+Coworking on Henderson Road (now defunct) is a notable Singapore-based company that has been a leader in transforming underutilized spaces in the city into supportive and fun coworking office spaces.
+In addition to their flagship coworking space on Henderson Road, they now provide two restaurant and bar coworking offices: one at the lush Bar in City Hall and one an arcade bar in Clarke Quay.
 At these coworking locations, you can purchase an unlimited hot desk, a day pass, or a 10-day pass—this means that you can first try the space out for a day or two before deciding if you want to commit or not.